 - Increases in the Tenant Rent are effective on the first of the month following at least thirty days' notice. - Decreases in the Tenant Rent are effective the first of the month following that in which the change is reported.
-Interims can be done prior to the receipt of thirdparty verifications to conform to PIH Notice 2004-12.
+Interims can be done prior to the receipt of third-party verifications to conform to PIH Notice 2004-12.
 When the third-party verification is received and it results in a different amount than stated by the family, an adjustment will be made retroactive to the same effective date as the initial interim.

-Procedures when the Change is Not Reported in a Timely Manner
+Procedures when the Change is Not Reported by the Family in a Timely Manner

-If the family does not report the change timely, the following guidelines will apply:
+If the family does not report the change as described under Timely Reporting, the family will have caused an unreasonable delay in the interim reexamination processing and the following guidelines will apply: